37743/Arabic-Audio-Retrieval-System/README.md

 ## Overview
 This project retrieves relevant arabic audio files based on semantic meaning of their transcriptions.
 The pipeline converts audio files into text, embeds the transcriptions using a multilingual sentence transformer, and performs semantic search to return the most relevant audio files.
-A

 ## Pipeline
 1. Transcribe audio files into text